 Human beings try to satisfy their needs e. g. for energy, shelter or reproduction.
-Human beings are special because with their superior knowledge they can satisfy their needs much better and they can improve their living conditions considerably.
+Human beings are special because with their superior knowledge they can improve their living conditions considerably.
 This is why they are attempting to expand their knowledge.
-In addition the human need for self-actualization is satisfied by finding new knowledge.
+In addition the human curiosity is satisfied by finding new knowledge.

 "Science is valued by society because the application of scientific knowledge helps to satisfy basic human needs and improve living standards." (www.ncbi.nlm.nih.gov/pmc/articles/PMC4198034, 21.08.19)

 The word science comes from the Latin word "scientia", meaning knowledge.
 Scientist do research.
 Research is the attempt to discover new knowledge.
-To find new knowledge is difficult, to repeat what someone else has already found is not research.
+To find new knowledge is difficult, just repeating what other scientists have already said is not science.

 "Let us try to understand by what reasoning we can call a work scientific.
 We can still take as a model the natural sciences as they have been defined since the beginning of the modern period.
 In this sense, research is scientific when it fulfills the following conditions:

-- The research provides the elements required to verify or disprove the hypotheses it presents, and therefore it provides the foundation for future research ..."
+- The research provides the elements required to verify or disprove the hypotheses it presents ..."
 (Umberto, Eco (2015).
 How to Write a Thesis.
-The MIT Press)
+The MIT Press, page 27-30)

 Definition: Science is new reproducible (comprehensible) and useful knowledge.

 Definition: Research is the search for new reproducible (comprehensible) and useful knowledge.